Think Think and Ah Tsai: Public profile and media

-Shortly after Tsai was elected as president in 2016, she was criticised for being a single woman – and therefore 'emotional' and 'erratic' – in a newspaper article published by China's state news agency Xinhua.
-The article, written by Wang Weixing a military officer in the PLA, provoked an outcry for its sexist views, and was quickly withdrawn.

-Taiwanese activist magazine New Bloom describes her as 'an unorthodox politician... a female academic who loves cats and supports gay rights'.
-Gideon Rachman of the Financial Times observes that Tsai is one of two cat-lovers who have recently risen to power – the other being Jarosław Kaczyński, leader of Poland's ruling Law and Justice Party.
+Shortly after Tsai’s 2016 election a Xinhua article by PLA officer Wang Weixing criticised her as a single woman and therefore “emotional” and “erratic,” the piece provoked an outcry over sexism and was quickly withdrawn.
+Taiwanese activist magazine New Bloom described her as “an unorthodox politician… a female academic who loves cats and supports gay rights”.
+Gideon Rachman of the Financial Times noted that Tsai was one of two recent “cat-lovers” to rise to power (the other being Poland’s Jarosław Kaczyński).

-In June 2016, while in Miami, Tsai met Taiwanese professional baseball pitcher Wei-Yin Chen, whose gifts to her included feeding bowls for each of the two cats and three adopted dogs.
+In June 2016, while in Miami, Tsai met Taiwanese pitcher Wei-Yin Chen, who gave her feeding bowls for the two cats (and for the three dogs she was about to adopt).